 I had assumed that there was a high chance that the Canadian economy would follow a similar trajectory to the U.S. economy.
 Was I wrong to assume so?
 I'll let you decide.

 What The Future Holds

 So far, I've only talked about what happened in the past.
 But what can we expect in the future?

 As before, the prices of Canadian bonds will continue to depend on economic factors like the unemployment rate.
-If the unemployment rate remains high, then we can expect to see bond prices to stay where they are.
-If the unemployment rate goes up, we can even expect bond prices to go up from here.
+If the unemployment rate remains high, then we can expect to see bond prices stay where they are.
+If the unemployment rate goes up, we can even expect bond prices to increase further.

 While I can easily think of such a scenario (a crash in housing prices will do that, for instance), I'm not sure if such a scenario is likely.
 If history is any guide, the Canadian economy should follow the U.S. economy up, even though that hasn't happened yet.
 In that scenario, I expect bond prices to go down again from here.

 According to Warren Buffett, the number 1 rule of investing is "Never lose money".
 The number 2 rule of investing is "Never forget rule number 1".
 This is what I try to keep in mind as I construct MoneyGeek's portfolios.
 For that reason, I will continue to incorporate XSB.TO, the short term bond ETF, instead of the riskier XBB.TO.